Extrality/airfrans_lib/docs/source/notes/simulation.rst

 .. note::

-	Since version ``0.1.4``, the normals in the ``airfrans.Simulation`` class are inward-pointing instead ouf outward-pointing previsouly.
+	Since version ``0.1.4``, the normals in the ``airfrans.Simulation`` class are inward-pointing instead of outward-pointing as previously.
 This for consistency with the normals given in the AirfRANS dataset.

 Simulation
 ==========